dlearningcode/react-reducer-counter/README.md

 ## Lessons Learned

-After the fiasco with my last context provider project, I knew immediately how to construct the components so that they could all pull the reducer's state from the context provider.
+After the fiasco with my first context provider project, I knew immediately how to construct the components so that they could all pull the reducer's state from the context provider.
 The one thing I realized quickly from the reducer standpoint was that the state had a single key, of "count" in this project.
 I'm cautiously optimistic, because right now I'm feeling like I'm really understanding the basic principles of React.
 On to the next project!